kurt213/crypto-dca-bot/README.md

 ## Guide

+This guide assumes you have some knowledge of setting up a Python environment and running Python scripts.

 1. Create a Coinbase account and generate an API key & secret with the following permissions:
 ```
 wallet:accounts:read